wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 Getting Ready to Tango
 ======================

-Let's get set up so that you can tango with Django.
-You'll need to ensure that you have everything you need installed on your computer and that you have a sound understanding of your development environment.
+Now that you're ready to go, let's get set up so that you can *Tango with Django!* You'll need to ensure that you have everything you need installed on your computer, and that you have a sound understanding of your development environment.

-This chapter outlines the different components that you need to get setup.
+This chapter outlines the five different components that you need to get setup.
+These are listed below.

+* Get your *Python* installation setup and working.
+* Setup your *virtual environment* and get to grips with *pip*.
+* Get *Django* installed and ready to go.
+* Setup an *Integrated Development Environment (IDE)*, if you choose to do so.
+* Understand how to use the *Git* version control system to store your code.

+Once you're familiar with all of these technologies, you're ready to go!

 Python
 ------